 The Julian Circle

-Registration to close on Wednesday, September 29th at Noon EST
+Registration to close on Tuesday, February 8th at 12:00 PM EST

-Mark will open each session with a reflection on the reading to set it in context and relate it to the wider scope of Julian’s thought.
-Then there will be an opportunity for focused conversation, first in small breakout groups and then in a closing plenary session.
-The intention is to explore the wisdom of Julian’s “showings,” which were rooted in her courageous and imaginative vision into the depths of divine love.
+Mark will open each month’s session with a prayer and teaching to set it in context and relate it to the wider scope of Julian’s thought.
+Then, there will be an opportunity for focused conversation, first in small break-out groups and then in a closing plenary session.
+The goal is to explore the wisdom of Julian’s “showings,” which were rooted in her courageous and imaginative vision into the depths of divine love.
 Participants will be invited to do what Julian herself suggested was necessary: namely, to “perform” her “showings” by appropriating the insights she recorded in her writings.
 In each session, participants will be encouraged to enter into the transformative power of God’s love as Julian came to understand it, seeking to enter into the joy of what she called our “one-ing” with God and with one another.
-Registrants will receive a link from a program Mark led through Mercy by the Sea in May that offers an introduction to Julian’s thought.

 Dr. Mark S. Burrows|